dittto/ggj23/README.md

 - Add the Colonel's text box and responses
 - Swap out start screen for designed one
 - Add NFTree choices per character
+- Swap out Credits screen for designed one